 Revealed: The number of crystals and facets behind the Swarovski star

-The tree has been topped with a crystal star from Swarovski for the past 12 years.
-The 9.5-foot in diameter and 1.5-foot-deep star is adorned with 25,000 crystals and one million facets.
+The tree has been topped with a crystal star from Swarovski for more than a decade.
+The 9.5-foot in diameter and 1.5-foot-deep star is adorned with 25,000 crystals and 1 million facets.